choria-legacy/mcollective-service-agent/README.md

 method of service management you can do so by providing your own backend provider for this agent.

+A `service` provider that uses the `service` system command has also been contributed; it can be configured to work with any command that responds to `mycommand myservice start/stop/restart/status`.

 The logic for the Puppet version of this agent is implemented in Util::Service::PuppetService, you can create a custom service implementation that overrides #start, #stop, #restart, and #status.